 Finally, we have considered a uniform distribution Unif(0,1) for the hyperparameters $\rho_{j}$ and $\lambda_{j}$ of the PCAR and BYM2 spatial priors.
-Note that the Unif(0,1) prior on the parameters $\rho_{j}$ is used to consider only positive spatial correlations \citep[see for example][Chap.
+Note that the Unif(0,1) prior on the parameters $\rho_{j}$ is used to consider only positive spatial correlations~\citep[see for example][Chap.
 4, p.147]{MartBotell2019}.
 A normal distribution with mean 0 and precision 0.001 are given to crime-specific intercepts $\alpha_{j}$ and regression coefficients $\beta_{j}$.
-All the models are fitted using \texttt{R-INLA} package version $22.12.16$ (dated 2022-12-23) with the simplified laplace strategy.
-The full code and data to reproduce results will be avalaible at \url{https://github.com/spatialstatisticsupna/Multivariate_confounding}.
+All the models are fitted using \texttt{R} version 4.2.3 and \texttt{R-INLA} package version 22.12.16 (dated 2022-12-23) with the simplified Laplace strategy.
+The full code and data to reproduce results are available at \url{https://github.com/spatialstatisticsupna/Multivariate_confounding}.